arrow-kt/arrow-website/content/docs/learn/immutable-data/traversal.md

 # Traversals

-The framework laid out by optics extends very nicely to values like lists, which contain any potential number of elements.
+The framework laid out by optics extends very nicely to values like lists, which may contain any potential number of elements.
 Traversals is the name of that kind of optic.

 :::info In a rush?